James Frazier Barker

-James Frazier Barker (born May 1, 1947) is the former president of Clemson University.
+James Frazier Barker (born May 1, 1947) is the former president of Clemson University in Clemson, South Carolina.

 Early life and education

 Barker was born in Kingsport, Tennessee and graduated from Dobyns-Bennett High School.
 He attended Clemson University and graduated with a degree in architecture in 1970.
 He then attended Washington University in St. Louis, earning a master's degree in architecture in 1973.

-Academic career
+Career

-Following graduation, Barker was an assistant professor of architecture at the University of Tennessee, before moving to Mississippi State University in 1974.
+Following graduation, Barker was hired as an assistant professor of architecture at the University of Tennessee.
+In 1974, he moved to Mississippi State University.
 In 1984 he became dean of architecture at Mississippi State.
 Barker became dean of architecture at Clemson University in 1986, a position he held until his election as president in 1999.

 President of Clemson

 Barker served as President of Clemson from 1999 to 2014.
 In his inaugural address, Barker stated a goal of having Clemson ranked in the Top 20 public universities, as ranked by U.S. News & World Report.
 During his tenure, Clemson's U.S. News ranking has risen from #38 to #22.
 Barker has overseen the creation of the Clemson University International Center for Automotive Research and the Restoration Institute in North Charleston (including a $98 million wind turbine research center).